CfSOtago/GREENGrid/analysis/generation/nzElecGenTrends.md

 # Load data

+Load the generation data from files stored in:

+ * /Volumes/hum-csafe/Research Projects/GREEN Grid/_RAW DATA/EA_Generation_Data/

-Load the generation data from file.
-These have been pre-downloaded but could be pulled on the fly to be refreshed for other dates...
+These have been [pre-downloaded and cleaned](https://git.soton.ac.uk/ba1e12/nzGREENGrid/tree/master/dataProcessing/ea) but could be pulled on the fly to be refreshed for other dates...

 ```